East Pikeland Township, Pennsylvania: Transportation

 As of 2019, there were 52.46 mi of public roads in East Pikeland Township, of which 13.32 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 39.14 mi were maintained by the township.

 Pennsylvania Route 23, Pennsylvania Route 113 and Pennsylvania Route 724 are the numbered highways serving East Pikeland Township.
-PA 23 follows Schuylkill Road and Ridge Road along a northwest-southeast alignment through the northeastern portion of the township.
-PA 113 follows Kimberton Road and Pike Springs Road along a southwest-northeast alignment through southwestern and central portions of the township.
-Finally, PA 724 begins at PA 23 and heads northwest along Schuylkill Road through the northeastern portion of the township.
+PA 23 follows Schuylkill Road and Ridge Road along a northwest–southeast alignment through the northeastern portion of the township.
+PA 113 follows Kimberton Road and Pike Springs Road along a southwest–northeast alignment through southwestern and central portions of the township.
+PA 724 begins at PA 23 and heads northwest along Schuylkill Road through the northeastern portion of the township.